TorqIT/shopware-azure-provisioning/README.md

 5. If a Resource Group and Service Principal have not yet been created (e.g. if you are not an Owner in the Azure tenant), run `initialize-resource-group-and-service-principal.sh parameters.json`.
 Once complete, note down the `appId` and `password` that are returned from the creation of the Service Principal (the app ID is the service principal ID).
 The service principal can then be used in your CI/CD pipeline.
 Note that in order to continue, the user account you are using to run the rest of the steps should have the Owner role in the created Resource Group.
 6. Run `./create-key-vault.sh parameters.json` to create a Key Vault in your Resource Group.
 Once created, navigate to the created Key Vault in the Azure Portal and use the "Access control (IAM)" blade to add yourself to the "Key Vault Secrets Officer" role (the Owner role at the Resource Group will allow you to do this; but it is not itself sufficient to actually manage secrets).
 Additionally, make sure the Key Vault is using a "Role-based Access Policy" in the "Access configuration" blade.
 Make up a secure database password and add it as a secret to this vault using either the Azure Portal or CLI (make sure the `databasePasswordSecretName` value matches the secret name in the vault).
 Add any other secrets your Container App will need to this vault as well (see `stub.parameters.jsonc` for details on how to reference these).
    1. NOTE: There is an open issue to improve the Key Vault scripting (see [#50](https://github.com/TorqIT/pimcore-azure-provisioning/issues/50))
-8. Run `./provision.sh parameters.json` to provision the Azure environment.
+7. Run `./provision.sh parameters.json` to provision the Azure environment.
-9. Once provisioned, follow these steps to seed the database with the Pimcore schema:
-   1. Make up a secure password that you will use to log into the Pimcore admin panel and save it somewhere secure such as a password manager, or within the key vault you created earlier.
-Note that symbols such as % and # will not work with the bash command below, so a long alphanumeric password should be used.
-   2. Ensure that your PHP-FPM image contains the SSL certificate required for communicating with the database (can be downloaded from https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem).
-The command below assumes the file is present at `/var/www/html/config/db/DigiCertGlobalRootCA.crt.pem`.
-Additionally, your Symfony database connection string (usually present in `config/database.yaml`) must be configured to use the certificate (e.g. `options: !php/const:PDO::MYSQL_ATTR_SSL_CA: '/var/www/html/config/db/DigiCertGlobalRootCA.crt.pem'`).
-If this is not properly set, the command below will fail with "Connections using insecure transport are prohibited".
-   3. Run `az containerapp exec --resource-group <your-resource-group> --name <your-php-fpm-container-app> --command bash` to enter the Container App's shell.
-   4. Run the following command to seed the database:
-      ```bash
-      runuser -u www-data -- vendor/bin/pimcore-install \
-        --admin-username=admin \
-        --admin-password=<secure admin password> \
-        --mysql-host-socket=$DATABASE_HOST \
-        --mysql-database=$DATABASE_NAME \
-        --mysql-username=$DATABASE_USER \
-        --mysql-password=$DATABASE_PASSWORD \
-        --mysql-ssl-cert-path=config/db/DigiCertGlobalRootCA.crt.pem \
-        --skip-database-config
-      # If you are still on Pimcore 10.x, add the --ignore-existing-config flag
-      ```

 ## Custom domains and HTTPS certificates

 Container Apps support custom domains and Azure-managed HTTPS certificates, but since they require some manual interaction with your DNS, it is best to configure them manually in your initial provisioning.
 Use this repository to manage these as follows:

-1. For the initial provisioning, leave the `phpFpmContainerAppCustomDomains` array blank, like so:
+1. For the initial provisioning, leave the `shopwareContainerAppCustomDomains` array blank, like so:
    ```
-   "phpFpmContainerAppCustomDomains": {
+   "shopwareContainerAppCustomDomains": {
      "value": [
      ]
    },
    ```
-2. Once your environment is provisioned, go to https://portal.azure.com and navigate to your PHP-FPM Container App.
+2. Once your environment is provisioned, go to https://portal.azure.com and navigate to your Shopware Container App.
 3. In the left-hand menu, click "Custom Domains".
 Click "Add", select the "Managed Certificate" option, and follow the instructions for adding a custom domain to your DNS.
 4. Once complete, you should be able to access your Container App at the configured custom domain, and it should be secured with HTTPS.
-5. Add the custom domain and certificate to the `phpFpmContainerAppCustomDomains` parameter in your `parameters.json` file like so:
+5. Add the custom domain and certificate to the `shopwareContainerAppCustomDomains` parameter in your `parameters.json` file like so:
    ```
-   "phpFpmContainerAppCustomDomains": {
+   "shopwareContainerAppCustomDomains": {
       "value": [
          {
             "domainName": "my-domain.example.com"